sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	}
 	```

-10. Import your SSH key into EC2 if you have not already
+10. Import your SSH key into EC2 if you have not already done so.

 	For more information, see https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName

-11. Ceate a Kubernetes cluster
+11. Create a Kubernetes cluster:

 	A cluster requires a minimum of approximately 32 vCPUS and 128GB RAM total for a full VA deployment.
 	The requirement may be higher depending on your software order.